 A second book with a nationally-recognized university or trade press.
-In both subject matter and specific scholarly contribution, the second book should significantly depart from work undertaken for the candidate's first book.
 The book should at least be in page proofs by the beginning of the semester in which the candidate intends to go up for promotion.
 Candidates who wish to be considered for promotion on the basis of scholarly contributions other than a significant second book may do so in consultation with the chair.
 Such contributions may include some combination of articles in refereed journals, peer-reviewed book chapters, editorial projects (digital or analogue), and significant CER.
 But they should, in their cumulative weight, constitute the equivalent of a scholarly monograph or 6-8 peer-reviewed journal articles.